masonelmore/esi/docs/CharacterApi.md

 > []GetCharactersCharacterIdStats200Ok GetCharactersCharacterIdStats(ctx, characterId, optional)
 Yearly aggregate stats

-Returns aggregate yearly stats for a character  --- Alternate route: `/dev/characters/{character_id}/stats/`  Alternate route: `/v2/characters/{character_id}/stats/`  --- This route is cached for up to 86400 seconds
+Returns aggregate yearly stats for a character  ---  This route is cached for up to 86400 seconds

 ### Required Parameters